JamBelg/Time-Series-Forecasting-with-R/README.md

 - SMAPE: Symmetric mean absolute percentage error</br>
 - RMSE: Root mean squared error</br>
 - RSQ: R-squared</br>

-</br>The table is in descending order by RSQ.
+The table is in descending order by RSQ.
 We can see that:</br>
 - Random forest model is the best model with 81%</br>
 - Boosted prophet offer a better RSQ than prophet<br/>